Official-Vedansh-Yadav/components/README.md

 # components
-This is the page that contains components for our website
+This is a github page includes so many components in the index.html we have source code for all of these components